KNMILLS/football-strategy/README.md

 - Data schemas live under `src/data/schemas/**` and are validated via Zod.
 - Deterministic RNG utilities in `src/sim/RNG.ts` (LCG); never use `Math.random()` in code.
 - TS-only runtime boot: `index.html` loads `src/index.ts` directly.
 Legacy `main.js` and `src/legacy/*` are removed.
-- The runtime exposes a typed API on `window.GS` for UI, tests, and dev tools.
+- The runtime exposes a typed API on `window.GS` for UI and dev tools.

 **Module Structure**: The codebase uses facade/barrel patterns for clean separation of concerns:
 - `src/flow/GameFlow.ts` - Central game orchestration with delegation to specialized modules